 - American University of Beirut, Faculty of Arts & Sciences

 - Birzeit University Muwatin Institute for Democracy and Human Rights

 - Harvard Kennedy School of Government

-- Tsinghua School of Public Policy and Management
+- School of Public Policy at Central European University

 - Sciences Po Paris School of International Affairs

-- School of Public Policy at Central European University.
+- The University of Chicago, Harris School of Public Policy

-If you are not a master’s candidate for one of the programs listed above, we cannot accept your application at this time.
+If you are not a master’s candidate in one of the programs listed above, we cannot accept your application at this time.

 Individuals committed to advancing human rights, democratic governance and justice constantly confront new and unforeseen challenges.
 Today, authoritarian and illiberal push-backs, entrenched inequality, the accumulation of power by transnational corporations beyond the reach of national legislation, technological innovations, as well as other developments, require us to not only question common assumptions, but also to identify new opportunities.
 To protect and advance human rights, democracy, as well as justice, we need fresh ideas for civil society actors and creative policy proposals for governments.

 The Open Society Internship for Rights and Governance is specifically tailored to invest in promising individuals who are poised to foster and sustain open societies.
 We train them to contribute to a more strategic, impactful human rights practice.